Exhaustion of austerity meets maxed-out monetary policy

 Others point to last month's U.S. government deal loosening strict budget caps through 2017, moves that allow an additional $80 billion in spending on military and domestic programs over two years.
 Some cite expected new fiscal stimuli from Beijing as it pursues growth targets from China's new five-year plan.

-But the eye-catcher has been the euro zone, where spending projections have been catalysed by the conflict in Syria.
+But the eye-catcher has been the euro zone, where spending projections have been catalyzed by the conflict in Syria.

 At least seven of the 19 euro members are set to loosen budget policy next year even if European Commission forecasts show the aggregate budget deficit falling slightly.
 And sands are clearly shifting.